tomxp411/x16-docs/X16 Reference - Appendix x - Getting Started.md

-# Appendix x: Getting Started
+# Appendix x - Getting Started

 This is a brief guide to your first few minutes on the Commander X16.
 For a complete New User experience, please refer to the [Commander X16 User Guide](https://github.com/X16Community/x16-user-guide/releases/download/X16_Users_Guide/x16_user_guide.pdf)